-Also known as bean curd, tofu is a food made from soybeans that provides a wide range of health benefits.
+Also known as bean curd, tofu is made from soybeans and provides a wide range of health benefits.
 When you include tofu in your diet, it can provide a quality source of protein, benefit your heart and support strong bones.

-This protein staple is also packed with several beneficial minerals and can make a healthy substitute for fatty meats in your diet — whether you're vegetarian or not.
+This protein staple also contains minerals and can make a healthy substitute for fatty meats in your diet.

 Tofu Nutrition Facts